Recras/online-booking-js/README.md

 * `Recras:Booking:TimeSelected` - when the time is changed
 * `Recras:Booking:BuyInProgress` - when the online booking form is submitted
 * `Recras:Booking:RedirectToPayment` - when the user is redirected to the payment provider
+* `Recras:ContactForm:Submit` - when a standalone form is submitted
 * `Recras:Voucher:TemplateChanged` - when a new voucher template is selected
 * `Recras:Voucher:BuyInProgress` - when the voucher form is submitted
 * `Recras:Voucher:RedirectToPayment` - when the user is redirected to the payment provider